programminghistorian/ph-submissions/lessons/transforming-xml-with-xsl.md

 As of 2015, the database contained over 350 individual articles, each with attached metadata.
 Although some researchers may need all of this information, most will only be interested in a subsection of the data---a particular year, theme or publication.
 By using XSL, these researchers can quickly filter out the information they do not need or re-arrange the material in the way that is most helpful for their project.
 For example, the module tutor in our introduction or a researcher who wants a simple table of the dates, publications and page numbers of humorous articles within the database.
 Both can be quickly created using XSL.

-To begin work with the Scissors and Paste Database, visit its Github repository at http://www.github.com/mhbeals/scissorsandpaste.
+To begin work with the Scissors and Paste Database, visit its [Github repository](http://www.github.com/mhbeals/scissorsandpaste).
 On the right-hand side of the screen, you will see the option to **Download Zip**.
 Save this to your computer desktop or primary documents folder.

 {% include figure.html src="../images/transforming-xml-with-xsl-1.png" caption="Figure 1: Downloading Your Data" %}